Medieval Art

 Staatliche Museen, Berlin

-Around 1100, the principles of German architecture were used in Western France, Northern Italy, and some areas of Eastern and Northern Europe.
-From here, the French and Italians followed an independent course of development.
+Around 1100, the principles of German Romanesque architecture were used in Western France, Northern Italy, and some areas of Eastern and Northern Europe.
+From here, the French and Italian art followed an independent course of development.
 The Provence and Tuscany based their style upon reminiscences of the antique, while in England the artistic methods were influenced by the French ones.

 Medieval art found its most brilliant expression, the Gothic style, in Northern France, towards the middle of the 12th century.
-At first, it was almost entirely limited to architecture, and was adopted in a short period of time by the neighboring countries.
+At first, the Gothic Art was almost entirely limited to architecture, and was adopted in a short period of time by the neighboring countries.
 France became the centre of European culture, exercising a wide influence through the perfection of the Gothic.
-The new style was adopted by all the countries of Europe, except those dependent upon the Byzantine Empire.
+The new style was adopted by all the countries of Europe, except those still dependent upon the Byzantine Empire.

 The evolution of Middle Ages art was marked by geographical differences.
-The new style was a combination of the French and local elements, resulting in local Gothic styles.
+The first truly international style was the Romanesque.
+The Gothic was a combination of the French and local elements, resulting in local Gothic styles.
 Italy for example adopted only the constructive and decorative features which could harmonize with the existing architecture.
 Each of the Italian provinces retained its peculiar characteristics, the influence of the French style in the Papal States, for instance, being scarcely perceptible.

-In sculpture, the unique French works, superior to those of the Roman epoch, attained a monumental character, and the portal sculptures of the 13th century were equaled only by the Italian marble works.
+Medieval sculpture with its unique French works, was superior to that of the Roman epoch.
+It had a monumental character, and the portal sculptures of the 13th century were equaled only by the Italian marble works.
 In the free cities of Germany, the predominant burgher element elevated the conceptions and ideals of the middle class, and transformed the cycle of ecclesiastical representations.
-In Italy, the degree of independence from the French influence was even higher in sculpture and painting.
+In Italy, the degree of independence from the French Art influence was even higher in sculpture and painting.

 Medieval Art: Giovanni Pisano - Pulpit